gfxdisp/ColorVideoVDP/README.md

 ### Visualization

 In addition to the single-valued quality scored in the JOD units, ColourVideoVDP can generate a heatmap (video or image) and a distogram.
-There are three types of heatmaps:
+The heatmap is generated when `--heatmap` command argument is passed with one of the following options:
-* supra-threshold - the difference values between 0 and 3 will be mapped to blue to yellow colors (visualizes large differences)
+* `supra-threshold` - the difference values between 0 and 3 will be mapped to blue to yellow colors (visualizes large differences)
-* threshold - the difference values between 0 and 1 will be mapped to green to red colors (visualizes small differences)
+* `threshold` - the difference values between 0 and 1 will be mapped to green to red colors (visualizes small differences)
-* raw - the difference values between 0 and 10 will be mapped to back to white
+* `raw` - the difference values between 0 and 10 will be mapped to back to white

 The `--distogram` command line argument can be followed by a floating point value.
 If present, it will be used as the maximum JOD value to use in the visualization.
 The default is 10.

+Both distogram and heatmap will be saved in the current directory and the filename will contain the name of the test image/video.
+To change the directory in which those files are saved, pass `--output-dir` option.

 ## Example usage